unswexplains/unswexplains.github.io/b0bf756bb3cd/content.md

 %% Why visualise data? %%

-# Olympic marathon times
+# Marathon times

-At the 2020 Tokyo Summer Olympics, there were 76 finishers in the men's marathon, and 73 finishers in the women's.
-Here is a sample of their finishing times (in minutes), combined into one table:
+At the 2020 Tokyo Olympics, there were 76 finishers in the men's marathon, and 73 finishers in the women's.
+Here's a sample of their finishing times (in minutes), combined into one table:

 ```
 Gender   Time